An Island Named Desire

 Over the years, Tetiaroa served as a secluded hideaway from his life in the Hollywood spotlight.
 The atoll had remained a pristine South Pacific paradise—and Brando sought to keep it that way.
 His lifelong dream was to maintain the atoll in its purest condition and allow others to enjoy it.
-He pictured a sustainable, ecological habitat; and although he died in 2004, his dream will soon be realized.
+He pictured a sustainable, ecological habitat; and although he died in 2004, his dream has been realized.

 Tetiaroa is a delicate atoll with a rich history and strong spirit.
 Although once very regal, it offers the most humbling experience in French Polynesia.
 By hardly leaving a carbon footprint on the earth, this tiny locale will leave a lasting impression on your heart.